-Studio Dance 1 This course is for beginner to advanced beginner-level dancers.
+Studio Dance 1 This performance-based course is for beginner to advanced beginner-level dancers.
 It will heavily focus on developing and strengthening foundational technique in several styles of dance.
 An understanding of how basic technical elements cross over many genres of dance will be gained.
 The history of the covered dance genres and dance composition elements will also be touched on.
 This creative and active class will conclude with an end-of-year performance.
+Tech and dress rehearsals are required for the Jazzy Nutcracker and the Spring Concert.
 Studio Dance 1 is open to all upper school students.
 This course can fulfill either a Physical Education "Plus Two" or a Fine Arts elective credit.
 1/2 credit

-Studio Dance 2 This course is for intermediate-level dancers who have a foundational understanding of alignment, vocabulary, and core strength.
+Studio Dance 2 This performance-based course is for intermediate-level dancers who have a foundational understanding of alignment, vocabulary, and core strength.
 This class will review concepts for Dance 1 and also challenge dancers' sequencing abilities and strengthen their understanding of the finer technical details of several styles of dance.
 Dance history and dance composition elements will also be touched on.
 This creative and active class will conclude with an end-of-year performance.
 Students must receive permission from the teacher in order to enroll in this course.
 An informal individual audition may be needed for placement purposes.
+Tech and dress rehearsals are required for the Jazzy Nutcracker and the Spring Concert.
 Studio Dance 2 is open to all upper school students and can be repeated up to 4 times.
 This course can fulfill either a Physical Education "Plus Two" or a Fine Arts elective credit.
-1 year $= \frac{1}{2}$ credit composition elements will also be touched on.
+I year = $\frac{1}{2}$ credit

+Studio Dance 3 This performance-based course is for advanced-level dancers who have a sound understanding of alignment, vocabulary, and core strength.
+This class will move at a pace that will challenge the dancers' sequencing abilities and strengthen their understanding of the finer technical details of several styles of dance.
+Dance history and dance composition elements will also be touched on.
 This creative and active class will conclude with an end-of-year performance.
 Students must receive permission from the teacher in order to enroll in this course.
 An informal individual audition may be needed for placement purposes.
+Tech and dress rehearsals are required for the Jazzy Nutcracker and the Spring Concert.
 Studio Dance 3 is open to all upper school students and can be repeated up to 4 times.
 This course can fulfill either a Physical Education "Plus Two" or a Fine Arts elective credit.
-I year $= \frac{1}{2}$ credit
+1 year = $\frac{1}{2}$ credit